This program is eligible for the Canada-Alberta Job Grant.

 The eight weeks of practicum are not necessarily consecutive and may not be continuous with the end of the theory portion of the program (ie. there may be a gap between finishing the theory and starting the practicum).
-The School of Health and Public Safety has many practica partners located within Alberta and across Canada.
+The School of Health and Public Safety has many practica partners located in Alberta and across Canada.
 Practicum placements in Calgary are limited and students may be required to relocate outside of Calgary for practicum.

 Successful candidates will be informed of the allocation of their practicum placement by the program.
 There is no guarantee that students will be placed at their desired practicum location.
 Special considerations of personal circumstances will not be given in regards to assigning practicum placements.
 Students will be responsible for fees associated with practica such as entrance requirements, relocation and travel costs.